avojak/pihole-influxdb-monitor/README.md

 ## References

-Rough API documentation for the Pi-hole API is available here: https://discourse.pi-hole.net/t/pi-hole-api/1863
+Rough API documentation for the Pi-hole API is available here: https://ftl.pi-hole.net/master/docs/ (or the `/api/docs` endpoint of a running Pi-hole instance)